LoRAS: An oversampling approach for imbalanced datasets: Results

 From our results we observe that LoRAS oversampling can significantly improve model performances for highly imbalanced datasets.
 LoRAS provides the highest F1-Score and Balanced accuracy among all the oversampling models.
 The results here show similar properties for SMOTE, Borderline-1 SMOTE, SVM SMOTE, ADASYN and LoRAS as discussed before.
 Note that, for the credit fraud dataset, which is the most imbalanced among all, LoRAS has significant success over the other oversampling models in terms of Balanced accuracy.
 For the webpage dataset as well it improves the Balanced accuracy significantly, compromising minimally on the baseline F1-Score.
 The same trend follows for the letter\_image dataset.
 Notably, these three datasets have the highest number of overall samples as well, implying that with more data LoRAS can significantly outperform compared convex combination based oversampling models.

 \textbf{High dimensional datasets:} It is also of interest to us to check how LoRAS performs on high dimensional datasets.
-We therefore select five datasets with highest number of features among our tested datasets and present the performances of the selected ML methods in Table \ref{HD}

-From our results for high dimensional datasets, we observe that LoRAS produces the best F1-Score and second best Balanced accuracy on average among all oversampling models as Borderline-2 SMOTE beats LoRAS marginally.
-SMOTE improves both F1-Score and Balanced accuracy with respect to the baseline score here.
+We therefore select five datasets with highest number of features among our tested datasets and present the performances of the selected ML methods in Table \ref{imbr} From our results for high dimensional datasets, we observe that LoRAS produces the best F1-Score and second best Balanced accuracy on average among all oversampling models as Borderline-2 SMOTE beats LoRAS marginally.
+SMOTE improves both Balanced accuracy with respect to the baseline score here.
 Borderline-1 SMOTE and SVM SMOTE further increases SMOTE's performance both in terms of F1-Score and Balanced accuracy.
 Borderline-2 SMOTE, although improves the Balanced accuracy of SMOTE compromises on the F1-Score.
 Note that, even excluding the webpage dataset, where LoRAS has an overwhelming success, LoRAS still has the best average F1-Score and third highest Balanced accuracy marginally behind SVM-SMOTE and Borederline-2 SMOTE.
-We thus conclude, that for high dimensional datasets LoRAS can outperform the compared oversampling models in terms of F1-Score, while compromising marginally for Balanced accuracy.
+We thus conclude, that for high dimensional datasets LoRAS can outperform the compared oversampling models in terms of F1-Score, while compromising marginally for Balanced accuracy. \textbf{Small datasets:} For the two small datasets (with less than 10 samples in minority class) we have explored, we observed that LoRAS performs reasonably well.
+For the `ar1', LoRAS produces the best F1-Score and third best Balanced accuracy.
+For the `ar2' dataset LoRAS produces the best Balanced accuracy and the third best F1-Score.
+Note that LoRAS performs quite well for the `abalone' and `arrhythmia' datasets, which also have a small number of data points in the minority class. \textbf{Statistical Analysis:} Following \cite{Tarawneh}, we use the Wilcoxon's signed rank test to compare LoRAS against the other convex-combination based oversampling algorithms, in terms of both the performance measures we have used: F1-Score and Balanced accuracy. \cite{Tarawneh} chose this test for comparative studies since it is safer than parametric tests as it refrains from assuming homogeneity or normal distribution of data.
+Therefore, it can be applied to any classifier evaluation measure. \cite{Tarawneh} further confirms: `The Wilcoxon test aims to find if a null hypothesis is true or not.
+The null hypothesis $H_0$ assumes that there is no significant difference between the classification results (observations) obtained from two different methods.
+We assume that the null hypothesis is rejected if the p-value of the Wilcoxon test is less than $\alpha=0.05$'\citep{Tarawneh}.